Grow Fatsia Japonica, Japanese Aralia

 Culture

-Light requirement: plant grows in the shade, avoids full-sun
+Light requirement: The plant grows in the shade and avoids full sun

 Soil tolerances: slightly alkaline; clay; sand; acidic; loam; poor salt tolerance.